-Parents/guardian must fill out the appropriate form to give permission for this and provide further details.
+Parents/guardian must fill out the appropriate form to give permission for this and provide further details then this information will be added to the Medical Tracker System.

-The medicine needs to be stored according to instructions on the label.
-Either in the medicine box in the fridge in the Nursery room or the lockable cupboard on the wall.
+The medicine needs to be stored according to instructions on the label and not accessible to the children.